ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 ### Alternative 2: Azure DevOps
 Pros:
-* Azure DevOps includs Azure Boards a project management tool which allows to track work items, such as user stories, tasks, bugs, and features.
+* Azure DevOps includes Azure Boards a project management tool which allows to track work items, such as user stories, tasks, bugs, and features.
 This feature is especially useful for those following agile methods

 * Azure Test Plans is a testing tool that allows you to plan, execute, and track  manual and automated tests.